JustLolo/MyMovieTheater/client/README.md

-### How 'It works in my computer'
+# How 'It works in my computer'
+* OS: Windows 10
+* nvm: installed using Chocolatey
 ```
-Windows 10

-nvm installed using Chocolatey
 chocolatey -v
 1.1.0